The Essential Guide to

 • Understand feature adoption and revenue attribution of features

-• Identify upsell opportunities based on adoption depth and breath
+• Identify upsell opportunities based on adoption depth and breadth

 Not every user that visits your product will stay for the long run.
 This requires reactivation and engagement efforts.
 Reaching out at the following key touchpoints with the right types of engagements can increase adoption and reduce churn.